OpenLocalizationTestOrg/cpp-docs.handoff/ol-xliffcache/OpenLocalizationTestOrg/cpp-docs.pl-pl/master/8d1c5fcfbe5c93d29e09b9ad6af53ba6a8cc59f0.md

 ---
-title: Exporting C++ Functions for Use in C-Language Executables | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: "Exporting C++ Functions for Use in C-Language Executables | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+ms.reviewer: ""
-ms.suite:
+ms.suite: ""
 ms.technology:
-- devlang-cpp
+  - "devlang-cpp"
-ms.tgt_pltfrm:
+ms.tgt_pltfrm: ""
-ms.topic: article
+ms.topic: "article"
 dev_langs:
-- C++
+  - "C++"
 helpviewer_keywords:
-- functions [C++], C++ functions in C executables
+  - "functions [C++], C++ functions in C executables"
-- exporting DLLs [C++], C++ functions in C executables
+  - "exporting DLLs [C++], C++ functions in C executables"
-- exporting functions [C++], C++ functions in C executables
+  - "exporting functions [C++], C++ functions in C executables"
-- functions [C++], exporting
-ms.assetid: 80b9e982-f52d-4312-a891-f73cc69f3c2b
+  - "functions [C++], exporting" ms.assetid: 80b9e982-f52d-4312-a891-f73cc69f3c2b
 caps.latest.revision: 7
-author: corob-msft
+author: "corob-msft"
-ms.author: corob
+ms.author: "corob"
-manager: ghogen
+manager: "ghogen"
 translation.priority.ht:
-- cs-cz
+  - "cs-cz"
-- de-de
+  - "de-de"
-- es-es
+  - "es-es"
-- fr-fr
+  - "fr-fr"
-- it-it
+  - "it-it"
-- ja-jp
+  - "ja-jp"
-- ko-kr
+  - "ko-kr"
-- pl-pl
+  - "pl-pl"
-- pt-br
+  - "pt-br"
-- ru-ru
+  - "ru-ru"
-- tr-tr
+  - "tr-tr"
-- zh-cn
+  - "zh-cn"
-- zh-tw
+  - "zh-tw"
-translationtype: Human Translation
-ms.sourcegitcommit: 3168772cbb7e8127523bc2fc2da5cc9b4f59beb8
-ms.openlocfilehash: 8d1c5fcfbe5c93d29e09b9ad6af53ba6a8cc59f0

 ---
 # Exporting C++ Functions for Use in C-Language Executables
 If you have functions in a DLL written in C++ that you want to access from a C-language module, you should declare these functions with C linkage instead of C++ linkage.
 Unless otherwise specified, the C++ compiler uses C++ type-safe naming (also known as name decoration) and C++ calling conventions, which can be difficult to call from C.